River Parrett: Bridges and structures

-Much of the history of the river is defined by its bridges, which are described from here mouth to source.
+Much of the history of the river is defined by its bridges, which are described here from mouth to source.
 The Drove Bridge, which marks the current extent of the Port of Bridgwater, is the nearest to the mouth and the newest road bridge to cross the river.
 With a span of 184 ft, the bridge was constructed as part of the Bridgwater Northern Distributor road scheme (1992), and provides a navigable channel which is 66 ft wide with 8.2 ft headroom at normal spring high tides.
 Upstream of this is the retractable or Telescopic Bridge, built in 1871 to the design of Sir Francis Fox, the engineer for the Bristol and Exeter Railway.
 It carried a broad gauge (later standard gauge) railway siding over the river to the docks, and was movable, to allow boats to proceed up river.
 An 80 ft section of railway track to the east of the bridge could be moved sideways, so that the main 127 ft girders could be retracted, creating a navigable channel which was 78 ft wide.
 It was manually operated for the first eight months, and then powered by a steam engine, reverting to manual operation in 1913, when the steam engine failed.
-The bridge was last opened in 1953, and the traverser section was demolished in 1974, but public outcry at this resulted in the bridge being listed as a Scheduled monument, and the rest of the bridge was kept.
+The bridge was last opened in 1953, and the traverser section was demolished in 1974, but public outcry at this resulted in the bridge being listed as a scheduled monument, and the rest of the bridge was kept.
 It was later used as a road crossing, until the construction of the Chandos road bridge alongside it, and is now only used by pedestrians.
 Parts of the steam engine were moved to Westonzoyland Pumping Station Museum in 1977.